 The 13th Circuit secured grant funding in 2008 for a Domestic Violence Docket.
 Prior to that time a specialized domestic violence docket was being held, however funding to pay for Batterer's Intervention programming (BIP) was secured through Family Counseling Center.

-Upon the 13th Circuit securing funding, the court also sought and received a grant to pay for a Domestic Assault Court Coordinator.
-This employee is dedicated to the domestic violence dockets, tracks and reports on participants in evidence-based BIP programs as well as all domestic cases, acts as a liaison to domestic violence docket stakeholders, and assists with the processing of domestic violence cases.
-BIP is provided by Compass Health and TMT Consulting.
+Upon the 13th Circuit securing funding, the court sought and received a grant to pay for a Domestic Assault Court Coordinator.
+This employee is dedicated to the domestic violence dockets, tracks and reports an participants in suidence based RIP.